 • tonsils.

-• small foci of redness;
+• small areas of redness;

-• when the film is removed, the surface becomes smooth, shiny and deep red.
+• When the film is removed, the surface becomes smooth, shiny and deep red.

 • an increase in the size of the tongue, covering its surface with deep grooves.